Chris Mosdell: International collaborations

 "Sticky Music", was another international chart success for Mosdell, performed by Sandii and the Sunsetz, as it rose to Number 3 on the Australian Top 40 pop chart in 1983.
 His lyrics to date were published in Ink Music: The Collected Lyrics of Chris Mosdell.

 His popularity as a Tokyo-based English writer also led him to write for numerous Japanese television commercials, often collaborating with former Sadistic Mika Band lead vocalist and guitarist Kazuhiko Katō.

 During this time he again teamed up with Yukihiro Takahashi to write songs for the albums Ego (1988) and Broadcast from Heaven (1990).

 In 2003 Sarah Brightman recorded the song When Firebirds Sing, an operatic opus set in ancient Japan and included on her album Harem.
-The song was commissioned for the popular PlayStation 2 software Tengai Makyo III (2004).
+The song was commissioned for the popular PlayStation 2 game Tengai Makyo III (2004).
 The lyrics themselves depict the tale of lovers from the Land of Curved Fire and the Sea of Desires, who are symbolised by firebirds, their wings intertwined, that circle immortally in a celestial orbit.

 In 2008 Chris teamed up with long-time collaborator Kazuhiko Katō for a new glam-rock band, Vitamin Q, releasing one album 'Vitamin Q featuring ANZA'.
 Chris Mosdell opened the show for their debut live performance at Shibuya AX.

 In 2009 Mosdell travelled to Machu Picchu and Lake Titicaca, Peru, to visit locations adjoined to his Fingerprints of the Gods installation soundtrack, and onward to Santiago, Chile to meet the German composer Uwe Schmidt (Atom™), who had covered several of Mosdell's songs on his Senor Coconut Yellow Fever! album.
 The meeting led to a collaboration on Schmidt and Masaki Sakamoto's album Alien Symphony (2010) with the lyricist penning the song 5.17 Minutes with Miss Eternity.